yerinsmgmt/markdowns/send.md

 # 11. Product / Software Engineering

-> **In plain words.** The one department where the tools are already very strong, so training can go deeper here without turning into a consulting project.
+> **In plain words.** This is the one department where the AI tools are already genuinely strong.
+You can teach developers much more here without it turning into a consulting job, because the tools do most of the heavy lifting themselves.

 This is one of the few departments where the available individual AI tools are already very powerful, so training can go deeper without becoming enterprise consulting.